mariohernandez/mariohernandezio/src/blog/vitejs.md

 ### Update Storybook's stories with new paths

+Since the project structure has changed, we need to make Storybook aware of these changes:

 * Open **.storybook/main.js** in your code editor
 * Update the **stories: []** array as follows: